Main Content

 What You Ought To Know About Rental Property Insurance

-PGA West, La Quinta
+Pga West, La Quinta

 Many home and condo owners choose to rent their properties to short-term renters (less than six consecutive months).
 While this can be a great income opportunity, you'll want to check your homeowner policy for coverage.
 If it won't cover your home for short-term rental usage you'll want to look for a policy that does.